-This is my advice on how to dominate the game in FIFA 19 online.
-These tips apply to all online modes, from Ranked matches (Seasons) to Ultimate Team.
+This article includes my advice on how to dominate the game of FIFA 20 online.
+These tips apply to all online modes—from Ranked matches (Seasons) to Ultimate Team.
 Many of the tips apply specifically to human opponents, and I hope they will help you beat your friends (and/or enemies) into the ground!

-Here are a few bullet points to increase the chances of maintaining possession
+Here are a few notable tips to increase the chances of maintaining possession.

 - Do not always look for a forward pass.
-The ball can go backwards too, you know!
+The ball can go backward too, you know!

 - Play with five in midfield.
 Especially if you're struggling with possession.
 The extra player will overload the middle third, and make keeping possession much, much easier.

 - Focus less on scoring.
-Do not worry if you are not banging goals in left, right, and John Mensah (ex Sunderland player, sorry for the bad pun!).
+Do not worry if you are not banging goals in left, right, and John Mensah.
+(He's an ex Sunderland player, sorry for the bad pun!)
 The point of possession is to prevent your opponent from having the ball.

 - Do not constantly abuse the over-the-top ball.
-Doing so will only lose you possession.
-Pick your passes correctly, and if you can't see one, go backwards
+Doing so will only cause you to lose your possession.
+Pick your passes correctly, and if you can't see one, go backward

 - Shift to a slower style of play and passing.
 Doing so will help you keep the ball and draw your teammates closer to you.

 - DO NOT pass among the defense.
-The passing game should be played in the middle of the park, which allows you to constantly create chances to score.
+The passing game should be played in the middle of the park.
+It allows you to constantly create chances to score.
 Unless it is the 90th minute, and you are 1-0 up, then pass away.
 Almost every team in the world will use this to ensure victory, you do the same.

-Now - once you have the possession needed to push forwards and keep your opponent at bay, you will want to know how to finish properly.
-The difference between a winner and a loser on FIFA boils down to who can take their chances, and if your opponent is better at taking chances than you, you will more than likely lose.
-Now, everybody just thinks that all there is to scoring is pushing the "B" button.
+Now, once you have the possession needed to push forward and keep your opponent at bay, you will want to know how to finish properly.
+The difference between a winner and a loser boils down to who can take their chances, and if your opponent is better at taking chances than you, you will probably lose.
+Now, everybody thinks that all there is to scoring is pushing the "B" button.
 But there are a lot of things to take into consideration when aiming your shot, which I will detail below.

 Heading can be your best friend when it comes to scoring.
-Now, in FIFA 19, heading is much more about positioning and timing than in previous editions of the game.
-If you simply just press the B button, you may find yourself not even heading the ball at all.
+Now, in FIFA 20, heading is much more about positioning and timing than in previous editions of the game.
+If you simply just press the "B" button, you may find yourself not even heading the ball at all.
 This can be infuriating, and I often hear people complain that heading is broken on this game.
-Quite the contrary, if you understand how to head properly, you will be netting your crosses much more regularly.
+Quite the contrary—if you understand how to head properly, you will be netting your crosses much more regularly.

 Here are my tips for scoring finishing, followed by heading.